miguelangelooscardoso/miguelangelooscardoso.github.io/_posts/2021-01-29-automatic-generation-of-potentials-in-SPR-KKR.md

   - website
 ---

+de$$^2$$m$$\times$$5

 The automatic generation of input files is particularly important when we are performing tens to hundreds or even thousands of calculations.
-An automation of the disorder on the local Si/Ge of the half-heusler <div class="latex"> Fe_2MnSi </div> in the [Munich Korringa-Kohn-Rostoker Package](https://www.ebert.cup.uni-muenchen.de/old/index.php?option=com_remository&Itemid=20&func=startdown&id=51&lang=de) can be expressed as:
+An automation of the disorder on the local Si/Ge of the half-heusler Fe$$_2$$MnSi in the [Munich Korringa-Kohn-Rostoker Package](https://www.ebert.cup.uni-muenchen.de/old/index.php?option=com_remository&Itemid=20&func=startdown&id=51&lang=de) can be expressed as:

 {% highlight bash %}